Royal Monmouthshire Royal Engineers

 The Royal Monmouthshire Royal Engineers (Militia) is the most senior regiment of the British Army Reserve.
-The regiment was formed in 1539 during the reign of by King Henry VIII, making it the second oldest regiment of the British Army (The Honourable Artillery Company was formed in 1537).
+The regiment was formed in 1539 during the reign of by King Henry VIII.
 The R Mon RE (M) became a militia unit in 1660 and then became a part of the Royal Engineers in 1877.

 History

 The two 'Royals'

 The regiment was formed as a posse comitatus in 1539 during the reign of by King Henry VIII; it went on to become a trained band and then a militia unit in 1660.
 It is unique in having the word 'Royal' appear twice in its name.
 It gained the first Royal in 1804 when it was the Monmouth and Brecon Militia.
-The second was acquired in 1877 when the regiment transferred from an infantry unit into a Special Reserve section of the expanding Royal Engineers.
+The second was acquired in 1896 when the regiment was retitled.